 - It’s recommended for players to turn off the “3D Audio” processing while using this feature.

-8. NVIDIA Reflex Low Latency Setting
+8. NVIDIA Reflex Low Latency Setting in Valorant

 Considering you own a GPU that has NVIDIA Reflex, once you launch Valorant you have to go to the settings menu.
 There, go to an option called “NVIDIA Reflex Low Latency”.
 You can select between the option to be “Enabled” or change it to “Enabled + Boost”.